-The Warriors offer many Greek myth and ancient history associations.
+The Warriors offer a wide variety of Greek myth and ancient history associations.
 Here are some of the major influences to take in:

-- The Warrior’s leader in the beginning of the film is known as Cleon, the same name as a famous Greek general.
+- The leader of The Warriors at the beginning of the film is known as Cleon, the same name as a famous Greek general.

-- The Baseball Furies who dressed up as baseball players and painted their faces like demons represented the Furies, demons of the Underworld, the ancient spirits of revenge.
+- The Baseball Furies dressed up as baseball players and painted their faces like demons representing the Furies, demons of the Underworld, the ancient spirits of revenge.

 - Swan throws a symbolic thunderbolt at a car to escape from the Orphans.
 He doesn’t throw it at the Orphans but chooses to throw it at a car to distract them.
 He shows them Mercy, which just happens to be the name of his soon to be girlfriend.
-The Orphans decide not to pursue him after witnessing his Zeus like ability.
+The Orphans decide not to pursue him after witnessing his Zeus-like abilities.
 They’re awestruck by his power.

-The Warriors doesn’t just have Greek myth associations.
-It’s also loosely based on the Greek tale from Xenophon’s “Anabasis”.
-Xenophon was a warrior, writer and pupil of Socrates, who recorded details about an ancient Greek battle he witnessed.
+The Warriors movie isn’t just intertwined with Greek myth associations.
+It’s also loosely based on the Greek tale from Xenophon’s “Anabasis.”

-A large army of Greek mercenaries, the 10,000, went to the aid of Cyrus the Younger in an attempt to help him take the Persian thrown.
+A large army of Greek mercenaries, the 10,000, went to Cyrus the Younger’s aid in an attempt to help him take the Persian throne.
 Cyrus was killed though at the battle of Cunaxa in Babylon in 401 Alpha (BC).
 As a result of the defeat, the Hellenes found themselves stuck deep inside hostile Persian territory.

-Cyrus, the messianic leader in ‘The Warriors’ had his life taken while the Warriors were inside hostile territory.
-The Warriors in the movie similarly had to try and find their way back into safe territory, just like the ancient Greek warriors.
+Cyrus, the messianic leader in ‘The Warriors, had his life taken while the Warriors were inside hostile territory.
+In the movie, the Warriors had to find their way back into safe territory, just like the ancient Greek warriors.

 Xenophon became one of the top leaders after numerous Hellenic leaders were executed.
 Xenophon helped lead the 10,000 hoplites in their struggle to make it back into friendly territory.
 When they made it to relative safety, Xenophon heard the famous cry of exultation: “The sea!
 The sea!”

-The movie Grease starts at the sea, whereas in The Warriors, it ends at the sea.
-This is one significant relation to begin with, even though they’re opposite one another.
+The movie Grease starts with a scene at the beach, whereas in The Warriors, it ends at the beach.
+This is one significant relation, to begin with, even though they’re opposite one another.

 The Warriors were forced to make their way home after being judged guilty of a crime they didn’t commit.
 The Riffs, who were the biggest gang in New York in the film, represented the Gods of the Underworld.

-They decided the final fate of the Warriors.
-Just like in the movie and in life, one can only hope for a good judgement at the very end.
+They decided on the final fate of the Warriors.
+Just like in the movie and life, one can only hope for a good judgment at the very end.

 Plot hole in The Warriors movie

 Why didn’t they steal a car?
-This was life or death situation after all.
+This was a life or death situation, after all.
 The reason is rather simple.
 There’s no great story in that.
 Imagine if Homer’s Odyssey went that way.
 It wouldn’t exist.